krystinashveda/krystinashveda.github.io/_posts/2015-04-25-drone-wars-viz.md

 permalink: tbij-drone-wars-viz
 date:   2015-04-25 16:27:00
 ---
-_On 6-17 April, I've been on a work placement at the Bureau of Investigative Journalism.
-The legends says, the Bureau has never taken on board any other student but Investigative MA.
-But everything changed on one historic day in November 2014, when I, desperate, entered their office boldly and asked for a work placement (I can do data was my arguement).
-They were so shocked by this shamelessness that agreed._
+_On 6-17 April, I've been doing a work placement at the Bureau of Investigative Journalism.
+The legend says that the Bureau had never taken on board any other student but of Investigative MA.
+However, everything has changed on a historic day in November 2014 when I entered their office without invitation, desperate, and asked for a work placement ("I can do data" was my argument).
+They were so shocked by this shamelessness and... agreed._

-I worked with [Jack Serie](https://twitter.com/jackserle) on Drone Wars data – an exclusive collection of information that is being gathered and updated for five years.
-Much has been already written based on these valuable datasets but only four major visualisations has been produced (in cooperation with other agencies).
-During my internship, I tried to provide a fresh digital outlook, which is generally in demands in TBIJ now, and suggested a number of visualisations.
+I worked with [Jack Serle](https://twitter.com/jackserle) on Drone Wars data – an exclusive collection of information that is being gathered and updated for five years.
+The Bureau journalists wrote many stories based on these unique datasets but they produced only four big visualisations (in cooperation with other agencies).
+The new strategy of the Bureau is to leverage digital, so I tried and provided a fresh digital outlook and produced a number of visualisations.

-**My visualisation of the nationalities of people killed during CIA drone attacks in Pakistan and Yemen [made it to the TBIJ website](http://www.thebureauinvestigates.com/2015/05/07/counting-cost-us-drones-local-wars-killing-local-people/).**
+**My visualisation of the nationalities of people killed during CIA drone attacks in Pakistan and Yemen [made it to TBIJ website](http://www.thebureauinvestigates.com/2015/05/07/counting-cost-us-drones-local-wars-killing-local-people/).**

 Here it is: